Death Toll From Turkish Ski Resort Fire Rises To 76

 Date

-(MENAFN- Khaama Press) Turkey's Interior Minister, Ali Yerlikaya, reported that the death toll from the fire at the Kartalkaya ski resort hotel has risen to 76, with dozens more injured.
+(MENAFN- Gulf Times) Turkish Interior Minister Ali Yerlikaya announced that the death toll from a fire that broke out in a ski resort in Bolu has risen to 76 people.

-According to Turkish media, all guests at the hotel were evacuated, but the building remains at risk of collapse.
+The minister said in a statement to reporters on Tuesday that the cause of the fire remain unknown at this time.

-The fire broke out early Tuesday morning, January 21 at the 12-story Grand Kartal Hotel in the Kartalkaya ski center in Bolu province.
+He also confirmed the completion of the search and survey work at the scene of the accident, without mentioning the number of injured.

 Legal Disclaimer: